Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

 The input data of the neural networks consist of the minors \(\m(\hat{\nu}) \in \R^{k_d}\) of the signed singular values \(\hat{\nu}\) along with additional parameters \(\zeta \in \R^{p}\) depending on the definition of the function \(\Phi\), i.e.~the input data consists of vectors \((\m(\hat{\nu}), \zeta) \in \R^{k_d + p}\).
 The target values correspond to the evaluation of the polyconvex envelope \(\Phi^{\pc}\) at the points $\hat{\nu}$ and the parameters $\zeta$, expressed as $\Phi^{\pc}(\hat{\nu}; \zeta)$.
 In summary, the learning data (gathering both training and validation data) consists of tuples of the form \((m(\hat{\nu}), \zeta, \Phi^{\pc}(\hat{\nu}; \zeta), \Phi(\hat{\nu}; \zeta))\) containing the input features, the target value $\Phi^{\pc}(\hat{\nu}; \zeta)$, and the value of the function $\Phi(\hat{\nu}; \zeta)$, which is necessary for the evaluation of the loss function \eqref{eq:loss}.

 In all the numerical examples, we design the neural network architectures to be as small as possible while maintaining high predictive accuracy.
 Indeed, preliminary numerical experiments have shown that increasing the number of layers or neurons of the neural networks presented below does not necessarily improve prediction performance; on the contrary, it may even degrade them.
 Also, we aim to use the smallest dataset size that ensures accurate predictions, while making training computationally efficient and feasible on a standard laptop, which has been achieved thanks to several investigations.
 We employ the ReLU activation function in all hidden layers, as it satisfies the convexity condition required by ICNN.
 The output layer consists of a single neuron with a linear activation function.
-Numerical experiments indicate that selecting ReLU as the convex activation function enhances learning efficiency and improves predictive accuracy compared to the Softplus function, another commonly employed activation function in ICNNs.
-Besides, \cite{chen2019,huang2021} prove universal approximation theory of PICNN when ReLU, as well as Softplus, activation functions are used.
+Numerical experiments indicate that selecting ReLU as the convex activation function enhances learning efficiency and improves predictive accuracy compared to the SoftPlus function, another commonly employed activation function in ICNNs.

 The weights $W^{(z)}$ which belong to the convex part of the network are initialised from a normal distribution $\mathcal{N}(0.1,0.1)$ with $0.1$ mean and \(0.1\) standard deviation, and then projected onto $\R_+$.
 Also, after each training step, the weights $W^{(z)}$ are projected onto the $\R_+$ halfspace to ensure their positiveness.
-This projection, essentially to ensure the positivity of the weights, is a crucial step.
+This projection is essential to ensure the positivity of the weights.
 The naive application of ReLU for weight clipping can result in zero entries in the weight matrices and would waste approximation potential.
 For this projection, a shifted version of ReLu, i.e.~\(x \to \max(x, 0) + \varepsilon \) with the small offset \(\varepsilon = 10^{-6}\) is employed.
-This initialisation and projection strategy has shown better performance compared to a uniform distribution, and projections using exponential or Softplus functions.
-The other weights are initialised from a uniform distribution \(\mathcal{U}(- 1/\sqrt{n}, 1/\sqrt{n})\) with $n$ the input size and all the biases are initialised to $0$.
+This initialisation and projection strategy has shown better performance compared to a uniform distribution and projections using exponential or SoftPlus functions.
+The other weights are initialised from a uniform distribution \(\mathcal{U}(- 1/\sqrt{n}, 1/\sqrt{n})\) with $n$ the input size and all the biases are initialised according to \(\mathcal{N}(0, 0.1)\).